George5683/GatorGrid-Mesh/GatorGrid-Kicad/Design V1.0/README.txt

+# Kicad Design V1.0

-Explanation for the Pinouts on the Pico W:
+## Explanation for the Pinouts on the Pico W:

 - GPIO 1-22 and 26-28 are as the schematic states
 - VBUS is 5V when connected to micro usb to power the Pico